Technology

 Manufacturing

-Addressing more widespread, chronic, diseases requires highly efficient manufacturing processes.
-Associated with our nrHSV-1 platform, we have developed broad expertise and know-how in the manufacturing of our vectors.
+Addressing more major chronic diseases requires highly efficient manufacturing processes.
+Part of our nrHSV-1 platform, we have developed broad expertise and know-how in the manufacturing of our vectors.
 This includes using unique producer cell lines to address manufacturing productivity and quality challenges.
 These vital production tools provide the missing viral genes to allow vector production using simple and efficient infection process in our bioreactors.
 Engineering, maintenance, and improvement, of these cell lines requires considerable technical expertise, which we have in-house.

-Our manufacturing processes, both upstream and downstream, have been developed up to GMP-grade, using fully scalable bioreactor processes.
+Our manufacturing processes, both upstream and downstream, have been developed up to GMP-grade, using fully scalable bioreactor processes, to deliver large volume and low cost of goods products, to address major chronic diseases.

 Research

-By further engineering our vector platform to change the tropism towards other tissue types, we are expanding the platform’s capabilities to address unmet clinical need in a growing array of indications beyond PNS.
+By further engineering our vector platform, we are expanding the platform’s capabilities to address unmet clinical need in a growing array of indications beyond PNS.
 These include CNS neurons, and other non-replicative, or slowly replicative, cell types.

 Based on this versatility of our platform, we are exploring, alone and through our collaborations, different localized, chronic indications.

-As product and process are tightly linked, we keep pushing the limits of the manufacturing yields that can be achieved, to deliver lower cost of goods.
+As product and process are tightly linked, we keep pushing the limits of the manufacturing yields that can be achieved, to deliver higher volumes and lower cost of goods.

 Publications and White papers